-In May 2020, the GASB issued Statement No. 96, Subscription-Based Information Technology Arrangements (SBITAs).
+Recent Accounting Pronouncements - In May 2020, the GASB issued Statement No. 96, Subscription-Based Information Technology Arrangements (SBITAs).
 The objective of this Statement is to provide guidance on the accounting and financial reporting for subscription-based information technology arrangements (SBITAs) for government end users (governments).
 This Statement (1) defines a SBITA; (2) establishes that a SBITA results in a right-to-use subscription asset-an intangible asset-and a corresponding subscription liability; (3) provides the capitalization criteria for outlays other than subscription payments, including implementation costs of a SBITA; and (4) requires note disclosures regarding a SBITA.
 The new guidance is effective for fiscal years beginning after June 15, 2022; however, early adoption is permitted.
+In May 2022, the GASB issued Statement No. 99, Omnibus 2022 that includes clarification of provisions in Statement No. 96, Subscription-Based Information Technology Arrangements (SBITAs).
+The requirements related to SBITAs are effective for fiscal years beginning after June 15, 2022.

-The Foundation is currently evaluating the impact of adopting GASB 87 and GASB 96 on its financial statements.
+The Foundation is currently evaluating the impact of the adoption of these standards on its financial statements.
 The GASB has issued other new accounting guidance or modifications to, or interpretations of, existing accounting guidance.
 The Foundation has considered the new unadopted guidance and does not believe that any other new or modified guidance will have a material impact on the Foundation's reported net position or activities in the near term.